eclipse/kapua/docs/developer-guide/en/running.md

 ## OpenShift

 OpenShift is a PaaS (Platform As A Service) platform based on Kubernetes.
-Kapua support deployments into [OpenShift Origin](https://www.openshift.org), which is an open source community project.
+Kapua supports deployments into [OpenShift Origin](https://www.openshift.org), which is an open source community project.
 Origin sources, can be found [here](https://www.openshift.org/).
 We support Kapua on OpenShift Origin **1.4.1**.

 Currently we support running OpenShift only on Linux OS.
 If you would like to run Kapua on Mac OS or on Windows for development purposes, please install Linux